- Home

 Alumni Programme - resources, global peer support, and discounts on The Dawn's services to help maintain your progress in trauma recovery.

-Why a Trauma Retreat is More Effective than Outpatient Therapy
+Why an Inpatient PTSD and Trauma Retreat is More Effective than Outpatient Therapy

 Residential Retreat vs. Outpatient Therapy